Tax Guide · FY 2025-26

 Unused concessional cap amounts from the previous 5 financial years can be carried forward and used in a single year.
 This allows a one-off catch-up contribution — useful after parental leave, part-time periods, or a windfall income year.

-- ›Check your available carry-forward balance in MyGov > ATO > Super.
+- ›Depending on individual circumstances, available carry-forward balances can be checked in MyGov > ATO > Super.

 - ›Contributions must be made before 30 June 2026 to count for FY 2025-26.